marcocantugea/zerohttpserver/README.md

     }
 }
 ```
-Defined route on the file HttpRoutes.php
+Defined route for the controller on the HttpRoutes.php file

 ```php
 <?php